 5 things to know if your business is not applying for Accreditation

-06 May 2022From July 4 a new system for hiring migrants comes into play and Accredited Employer Work Visa (AEWV) will be the main way to support a migrant employee on a work visa.
+12 July 2023INZ employer accreditation, job checks and Accredited Employer Work Visa (AEWV) have become the main way to support a migrant employee on a work visa.

-The previous category and one of the longest-standing work visas – Essential Skills Work Visa - will cease to exist after July 3.
+The previous category and one of the longest-standing work visas – Essential Skills Work Visa - ceased to exist on 3 July 2022.

-This new mandatory regime is a completely new process that consists of three steps, two of which will be controlled by the employer.
+This new mandatory regime is a completely new process that consists of three steps, two of which are controlled by the employer.
 You can read more about the three steps here.
-This system is also completely different from the traditional accreditation system which closed on October 21 last year.
+This system is also completely different from the traditional accreditation system which closed on 21 October 2021.

-Applications for business accreditations will open on May 23 with the entire process, from the Employer Accreditation application to the migrant getting the Accredited Employer Work Visa, taking about two months to complete.
+Applications for business accreditations has opened from 23 May 2022 with the entire process, from the Employer Accreditation application to the migrant getting the Accredited Employer Work Visa, taking about two months to complete.

-So, if your business is not going to apply for this new accreditation on soon after May 23, here is a list of five things to keep in mind:
+So, if your business is not going to apply for this new accreditation, here is a list of five things to keep in mind:

-1. Can’t support current migrant workers from July 4
+1. Can’t support migrant workers for a new visa from 4 July 2022

 Do you currently have migrant employees working for you?
-If yes, then when their current visa expires, they won’t be able to continue working for you.
-In fact, anyone that needs a job in your business to stay in the county can only do so if your business is accredited.
+If yes, then when their current visa expires, they won’t be able to continue working for you if you are not accredited.
+In fact, anyone that needs a job with you to stay in the country can only do so if your business is accredited.

-You’ll have a limited pool of migrants to choose from when looking for an ideal employee.
+You’ll have a limited pool of applicants to choose from when looking for an ideal employee.

-You ’will only be able to hire immigrants who are in New Zealand on an open work visa for full-time work.
+You ’will only be able to hire immigrants who are in New Zealand on an open work visa for full-time work but only till end 2023.
 Open work visa categories include anyone on a work visa that has open work rights ie they are not tied into an employer, position, location, or minimum work hours.
 Therefore, migrants on Post Study Work visa, Partnerships visa, and some Working Holiday visa holders will be eligible to work for your business.
 Keep in mind, that these employees are able to work with any business and can leave the job at any time.

 3. Potential risk to business continuity